Dr Ellen Wiles

 My research interests include creative writing, contemporary literature, literary anthropology, literary activism, eco writing, censorship, contemporary literary culture, live literature, performance experience, cultural value, interdisciplinarity, publishing, world literatures, and audio literature.

-I welcome enquiries about supervision for Creative Writing theses involving prose fiction and creative non-fiction, and interdicsiplinary projects that chime with my research.
+I welcome enquiries from prospective PhD students for creative writing projects that chime with my research interests.

 Research through practice